-OVERVIEW
+REPORT OVERVIEW

-In order to ensure its schools are operating at the highest level possible, Education One conducts an Annual Review for each school, specifically assessing the school's performance in each indicator found in their Accountability Plan Performance Framework (APPF).
+In order to ensure its schools are operating at the highest level possible, Education One conducts an Annual Review for each school, specifically assessing performance in each indicator found in the school's Accountability Plan Performance Framework (APPF).
 Indicators measure the school's Academic, Financial, and Organizational capabilities.
 Quantitative and qualitative data is gathered throughout the year from document submissions, routine site visits, assessment results, and survey conclusions.

 Evidence of each indicator's ratings is reported to the school's Board of Directors during regularly scheduled board meetings throughout the school year, when data is available.
 Through continuous monitoring, Education One is able to identify trends in data over time, address key areas of concern, and highlight successes on a more frequent basis.
-While the process involves a significant time commitment, Education One believes that this high level of accountability, coupled with strong collaboration, will support its schools to best meet the needs of the student populations served.
+While the process involves significant time commitments, Education One believes that this high level of accountability, coupled with strong collaboration and partnerships, supports its schools to best meet the needs of the student populations served.

-Annual Review reports are presented to key stakeholders, including, but not limited to: School Board Chair, School Leader, and EMO/Superintendent (if applicable).
+Annual Review reports are presented to key stakeholders, including, but not limited to: School Board Chair, School Leader, and EMO/Superintendent, if applicable.
 A final copy of each school's Annual Review is posted on Education One's website, www.education1.org, for public viewing.